actuary492/actuary492.github.io/_posts/  2025-01-20-application-regression.md

 # Investigating why "Service" is not significant in the full model

 In terms of causality as I elaborated, the full model of $\text{nyc$Price ~ nyc$Food + nyc$Decor + nyc$Service + nyc$East}$ would make more sense.
 However, a slight problem in the model as one might have caught on is the insignificance of "Service" when combined with other variables.
-It was significant when "Price" was only regressed on "Service" itself.

 Let us first look at the pairwise plots to check the pairwise relationships between response variable "Price" and the possible predictor variables "Food", "Decor", "Service" and "East".